NyteshadeXT/PF2e-Vault/8) Adventures/4A - Glowstone Caverns (D177).md

 When the characters reach the cave entrance, read:
 > [!note]+ Read Aloud
 > This large cave is dimly lit by the lurid glow from a large pool at its center and glistening metallic blobs on the walls.
 The oily-looking water shines an eerie purple.
+An occasional flicker of light and energy flashes above the pool before again winking out of existence.
 Several goblins stand about the pool, although they have an odd appearance and do not carry weapons.
 >
 > At the back of the chamber, a putrid-looking creature that might once have been a goblin shouts a curse and orders the others forward.
 A dripping blade protrudes from the end of one arm, and on the other is a fleshy disk.